Protect your rights if you suffered an injury while working. Here’s how to file the appropriate claim to get the compensation you deserve.

 - Get help from an attorney with regards to filing and negotiating claims

-Unfortunately, most employers can fire an employee if they suffer a work-related accident.
-For example, a company may fire you if your absence from work creates a hardship for the business.
+Unfortunately, most employers can fire an employee if they suffer an injury, regardless of whether or not that injury is work-related.
+A business may fire an employee if their absence from work creates a hardship for the company.

 Employers also can’t encourage or force you to use your own health insurance to pay for your injuries.
 If your employer has workers’ comp insurance, you enjoy the right to pursue compensation through that insurance plan.